 In selecting the median employee, we used our global employment roster, other than our CEO, as of June 30, 2018 (pursuant to SEC rules, once we identify our median employee, we can generally use that median employee for three years).
 We used annual taxable earnings for calendar year 2017 as our compensation definition, which we gathered from payroll records.
 For any foreign country in which the latest period for which annual taxable earnings was calculated was not calendar year 2017, we used the most recent annual period.
 We did not utilize cost-of-living adjustments.
 We annualized pay for permanent employees who commenced work during 2017.
 We did not exclude any employees in a foreign country.
 Our total number of employees as of the determination date was 7,222, with U.S. employees totaling 5,581 and employees in a foreign country totaling 1,641.
-Approximately one-third of these employees are salaried and approximately two-thirds of these employees, including the person who was determined to be the median employee, are paid on an hourly basis.
-The particular employee who we originally identified as the median employee left our employ during 2019 so, in accordance with SEC rules, we selected another employee on the June 30, 2018 global employment roster whose compensation was substantially similar to the original median employee.
+Approximately one-third of these employees are salaried and approximately two-thirds of these employees, including the person who was determined to be the median employee left our employ during 2019 so, in accordance with SEC rules, we selected another employee on the June 30, 2018 global employment roster whose compensation was substantially similar to the original median employee.